 Since early diagnosis is crucial with many genetic diseases to prevent long-term effects, DDC Clinic is actively involved in prenatal and newborn screening programs to assure that affected children are identified and diagnosed as early as possible.
 Through the generosity of an early anonymous donor, we were able to establish a specialized molecular diagnostics laboratory to offer diagnostic tests for rare genetic disorders.
 We have improved the patient diagnosis rate from 22% in 2002 to 70% today.

 As we deal with many rare genetic diseases, laboratory diagnostic testing is frequently challenging because standard tests may not be available.
 We work with research teams around the world to obtain useful biochemical information to help us develop tests for those diseases.
-We have developed more than 30 DNA tests; for many rare genetic diseases, we are the only place in the world to perform those DNA assays.
+We currently provide genetic testing for hundreds of genetic disorders.
+We continue to add tests for rare genetic diseases on a regular basis.